Battery used Battery charging

 View original image View dithered image

 After 12 years, Low-tech Magazine finally makes the jump from web to paper.
 The first result is a 704-page perfect-bound paperback which is printed on demand and contains 36 of the most recent articles from the website (2012 to 2018).
-Another volume, collecting articles published between 2007 and 2011, will appear later this year.
+The printed website was designed by Lauren Traugott-Campbell as part of her internship at Low-tech Magazine.

 Book Design